 Do I have to go to DUI School?

-Even if you don’t drive until your revocation expires, you still must complete DUI school in order for you to be re-licensed.
-You must complete DUI school within 90 days of your license being reinstated after the revocation, otherwise, your license will be canceled.
+- Even if you don’t drive until your revocation expires, you must complete DUI school to be re-licensed.
+You must complete it within 90 days of license reinstatement.

-If you are attempting to finish the Reducing Impaired Driving Recidivism (RIDR) program, it is essential that you attend a level I DUI class.
-If you fail to participate in a level I DUI class, you may forfeit your right to finish the RIDR program.
-If this happens, you may be convicted of a DUI, and have to attend a level I DUI class anyway.
-Therefore, finishing the class under RIDR status is a vital part of the program.
+- If you are attempting to finish the Reducing Impaired Driving Recidivism (RIDR) program, you must attend a Level I DUI class.
+If you fail to participate in a Level I DUI class, you may forfeit your right to finish.
+If this happens, you may be convicted of a DUI and must attend a Level I DUI class anyway.